 Finally, continuing education is important for the overall safety and preparedness.
 Think about it this way – you wouldn’t want a doctor operating on you who hadn’t taken a course on that procedure in ten years, right?

 Though they may not have as many duties as a doctor, phlebotomists play an important role in the healthcare system.
 They are often one of the first faces people see if they need to get blood drawn for any reason.
-So, continued education for phlebotomists isn’t just a requirement to stay ‘fresh.’
-It’s a requirement, to ensure that people receive high quality health care experience.
+So, continuing education for phlebotomists isn’t just a requirement to stay ‘fresh.’
+It’s a requirement, to ensure that people receive high-quality health care experience.

 Table of Contents